Peace Palace: Construction

 To find a suitable design, the foundation called for an open international competition.
 The winning design, set in the Neo-Renaissance style, was submitted by French architect Louis M. Cordonnier.
 To build within budget, Cordonnier and his Dutch associate J.A.G. van der Steur adjusted the design.
 The palace initially had two big bell towers in front and two small ones in the back.
 Only one big tower and one small tower remained in the final building.
 Also to save money, the separate library building from the winning design was incorporated into the palace itself.

 The palace is filled with many gifts of the different nations who attended the Second Hague Conference as a sign of their support.
-Among the gifts are a 3.2 t vase from Russia, doors from Belgium, marble from Italy, a fountain from Denmark, wall carpets from Japan, the clock for the clock tower from Switzerland, Persian rugs from Persia, wood from Indonesia, Brazil and the United States of America and wrought-iron fences from Germany.
+Among the gifts are a 3.2 t vase from Russia, doors from Belgium, marble from Italy, a fountain from Denmark, wall carpets from Japan, the clock for the clock tower from Switzerland, Persian rugs from Persia, wood from Malaysia, Indonesia, Brazil and the United States of America and wrought-iron fences from Germany.

 In 1907, the first stone was symbolically placed during the Second Hague Conference.
 The construction began some months later and was completed with an inauguration ceremony on 28 August 1913, attended by Andrew Carnegie, among others.
 At the ceremony, Carnegie predicted that the end of war was "as certain to come, and come soon, as day follows night."
-The year was 1913.

 In 2007, Queen Beatrix opened the new building for the Peace Palace Library of International Law, housing the entire catalogue of the library, a lecture hall and a new reading room in the bridge to the main building of the Peace Palace.
 Like the new Academy Hall, the library was designed by architects Michael Wilford and Manuel Schupp.
 A Visitors Centre was added to the Peace Palace in 2012, which is also designed by Michael Wilford.

 In 2002, an eternal peace flame was installed in front of its gates.